 The distributed infrastructure, known as SIOS RI, is owned and operated by SIOS members.
 SIOS offers access opportunities to these scientific facilities and research instruments through regular strategic SIOS calls.
 The first pilot access call was conducted in 2017 with field work taking place in 2018.
 Subsequent calls for access have been opened each summer and are linked to the research priorities identified in the SESS report (see links in the side bar for more information).
 The calls are organised by SIOS-KC, utilising SIOS committees and external reviewers to facilitate an effective and transparent project review and assessment process.
 Access to SIOS RI is in accordance with the SIOS Access Policy.

-Note: The access programme is evolving in 2021 and the format of future calls is yet to be determined (News from 28 June 2021).
+Note: The access programme is currently evolving and the format of future calls is yet to be determined (News from 28 June 2021).
 This page will be updated when more information is available.

 For general information about research infrastructure in and around Svalbard, please visit the web portal of Svalbard Science Forum.